 Debugging Inside The Finsemble Library

-Hitting "ctrl-c" on your npm run process kills the application immediately.
+Hitting CTRL+C on your npm run process kills the application immediately.
 It's possible that Finsemble may not have had time to save recent workspace changes.
-In general, gracefully closing the application will avoid state issues (by choosing "Quit" from the toolbar).
+In general, choosing Quit in the toolbar will avoid state issues.

 If you are using Windows 8.1, make sure you disable the Gulp watchers.
 Due to some idiosyncrasy in node or Gulp, the watchers break the entire process.
 We recommend that you upgrade to Windows 10 if feasible.
 The watchers really increase developer productivity.